drvinceknight/unpeudemath/_posts/2015-04-06-my-5-reasons-why-jekyll-with-github-is-a-terrible-teaching-tool.md

 ---
 layout     : post
-title      : "My 5 reasons why jekyll is a terrible teaching tool." categories : pedagogy tags       :
+title      : "My 5 reasons why jekyll + github is a terrible teaching tool." categories : pedagogy tags       :
 - jekyll
-comments   : false
+comments   : true
 ---

 For the past year or so I have been using [jekyll](http://jekyllrb.com/) for all